-Buying a car in a new country can appear daunting at first, but it takes is a bit of prior research.
+Buying a car in a new country can appear daunting at first, but all it takes is a bit of research.
 First up, think about the kind of car you’re after and decide whether to buy new or used.

 Then you’ll need to register the vehicle and get it insured, and of course educate yourself on Australian road rules, which vary state to state.

-So let’s get started, think about the make and the model of the car you’d like.
+Think about the make and the model of the car you’d like.
 A small car is ideal for getting around and parking in the city.
 Are you planning on driving off-road?
 Does wheel size matter to you?
 It’s a good idea to compare market prices and options by looking through car ads online; a good point of reference is Car Sales.

 The great thing about buying a new car is that you know exactly what you’re getting; a brand new car with no mileage or wear, plus all new cars will come with a manufacturer’s warranty.
 Check the market price of the make and model you’re after before visiting car dealers and always compare quotes to get the best deal possible.
 Be wary of any add-ons when the deal is being finalised and be sure to check the conditions of the warranty.
 And of course, with both new and used cars, it’s always a good idea to take the car for a test drive first.